It’s hard to imagine the world without the Internet today. More than 50 million people use it on a daily basis, and this figure is growing.

 Every entrepreneur willing to scale its business and make profit goes online.
 A website is a handy instrument that helps companies generate more traffic, attract customers and grow sales.

 Modern software applications and information systems have reached such a level of development that the term “architecture” applied to them no longer seems out of place.
-Creating an effectively and reliably functioning information system from scratch is no easier than to construct and build a modern multifunctional building.
-Hence the term web application architecture.
+Creating an effectively and reliably functioning information system from scratch is no easier than to construct a multistoried building.

 What Is Web Application Architecture?

 So, what’s web application architecture?

 Briefly, the web application architecture is a “skeleton” or layout that displays the interactions between application components, middleware systems, user interfaces, and databases.
 This kind of interaction allows a number of applications to work together simultaneously.